 Chassis - Lenses are top priority, but why would you put diamond studs in a tattered suit’s cuffs?
 The material that makes up the rest of your binoculars is definitely important.
 You’ll be out in the wilderness for hours or days on end, and with all that gear, you’re subject to drop some of your equipment.
 When you have a strong material backing the chassis, you’ll be in the clear.

 - You can’t look through fogged-up lenses.
 It’s going to nullify the entire point of bringing binoculars with you.

 - Most of the time, these are also reflection-proof, which is beyond essential for not scaring your prey.
 If you angle yourself just right, a shine can alert a doe drinking from a pond, and send them running.

 Plain and simple, they directly refer to the magnification feature.
 The number symbolizes how many times that image is doubled in visibility.
 So if it’s at an 8, that means the image is 8 times closer than it is in reality.
-This allows you to properly plan out how far away you are from your target, and plan your hunting trips more effectively.
+This allows you to properly plan out how far away you are from your target, and plan your hunting trips more effectively without getting lost.